art experiences – putting the story into art history

 If you’re interested in what prompted me to learn about art in the first place, there’s more…

-The Grand Tourist finds the National Gallery
+The budding art historian finds the National Gallery

 My flirtation with art and art appreciation began in Paris in the early 1990’s.
 During the course of a year, I discovered the fabulously louche post-impressionist art of Toulouse-Lautrec in the artist’s quarter of Montmartre, and roamed the corridors of the Musée d’Orsay, loving a lot and understanding only a little.